geraldhinson/geraldhinson.github.io/_pages/about.md

 (NOTE: if you are seeing this 'NOTE' this website is still under heavy construction.)

-This personal website coughed to life like a neglected V8 engine for a number of reasons.
+This personal website coughed to life like a neglected V8 engine for several reasons.

-Partly to provide a place to write biz/tech posts that are longer than LinkedIn allows.
+Partly to provide a place to write biz/tech posts longer than LinkedIn allows.
 Partly as a forward link destination from other sites that vary greatly in terms of format & content supported.

-But, mostly to be a <b>single location for <sup>(1)</sup>ruminations on topics that matter most to me (and perhaps to you?).
-Things like: <b>faith, family, technology, guitar, coffee, sailing, writing</b>.
-My life to-date has been an endless fixation on the things in that list.
-Ok, for full transparency I should also mention the consumption of a ridiculous amount of peanut butter and the (successful!) <b>pursuit of the perfect biscuit</b>!
+But, mostly to be a <b>single location for <sup>(1)</sup>ruminations on the topics that matter most to me (and perhaps to you?).
+Things like: <b>faith, family, technology, guitar, coffee, sailing, writing</b>, and, of course, the (successful) pursuit of the <b>perfect biscuit!</b> My life thus far has been an endless fixation on the things in that list.

-As the title says, this is 'Gerald, thus far' - I am still learning.
+But, as the title above says, I am still learning.

-That said, if you arrived here and find of interest:
+That said, if you find of interest:

 - My thoughts on building great software
 - Studies and stories from my life that explain my unapologetic faith in God/Jesus (and why you should join me in that)
-- My journey from Arkansas land-lubber to sailboat enthusiast
+- How an Arkansas land-lubber becomes a sailboat enthusiast

-- etc.
+OR

-Or, maybe, you also build <b>microservices</b> and are here for <b>Siftd</b> - the <em>(WARNING: adjective abuse ahead)</em> open-source, data-center agnostic, <b>journaled-microservice</b> framework for building simple backends that scale.
+If, like me, you find occasion to build <b>back-end services</b> you may be here for <b>Siftd</b> - the <em>(WARNING: adjective abuse ahead)</em> open-source, data-center agnostic, <b>journaled-microservice</b> framework for building simple backends that scale.

 Regardless, poke around a bit.